biopython/biopython.github.io/wiki/Contributing.md

     some work.
 New users can be especially helpful here, as you learn new packages.
 Our API documentation could also do with some work, see coding conventions below.
--   **News Postings:** The news items on the biopython.org front page must be kept up to date.
-If you keep up with the mailing lists (which are low volume), we need someone to help summarize important posts and events as news items.
+-   **News Postings:** If you keep up with the mailing lists (which are fairly low volume), we need someone to help summarize important posts and events as [news items](News "wikilink").

 ### Submitting Code